ocornut/imgui/examples/README.txt

  - Dear ImGui has 0 to 1 frame of lag for most behaviors, at 60 FPS your experience should be pleasant.
    However, consider that OS mouse cursors are typically drawn through a specific hardware accelerated path and will feel smoother than common GPU rendered contents (including Dear ImGui windows).
-   You may experiment with the io.MouseDrawCursor flag to request ImGui to draw a mouse cursor itself, to visualize the lag between a hardware cursor and a software cursor.
+   You may experiment with the io.MouseDrawCursor flag to request Dear ImGui to draw a mouse cursor itself, to visualize the lag between a hardware cursor and a software cursor.
 However, rendering a mouse cursor at 60 FPS will feel slow.
 It might be beneficial to the user experience to switch to a software rendered cursor only when an interactive drag is in progress.